Treatment of South Asian labourers in the Gulf Cooperation Council region: Salary issues

 When Pakistani workers flew to Qatar to work to build the World Cup stadium, many of them were not paid the salary owed to them.
 A labourer from Pakistan named Qadir Bakhshi had his contract terminated when he asked for his payment.
 18 other people were met with the same fate.

 In reports published by organizations like ILO and Human rights watch, it was revealed that Qatari government adopted a non-discriminatory minimum wage in March 2021 that applies to all workers, of all nationalities, in all sectors, including domestic work.
-A total of 13 per cent of the workforce 280,000 people saw their wages rise to the new minimum threshold since the new legislation was introduced.
+A total of 13 percent of the workforce 280,000 people saw their wages rise to the new minimum threshold since the new legislation was introduced.
 Also, after analyzing these reforms Michael Page, deputy Middle East director at Human Rights Watch added that “Qatar’s new labour reforms are some of the most significant to date and could, if carried out effectively, considerably improve migrant workers’ living and work conditions”.

 India's foreign ministry received more than 9,500 complaints between January and June 2019 concerning unpaid salaries, no off days and not being given visas to go back home.